rahriver/PrimerX/README.md

 - `Homo-dimer`: Shows the potential for homodimerization (self-dimerization) in the primer sequence.
 - `Tm`: Melting temperature (TM) for the primer.

 To import files, click on the "Browse" button.
 This will allow you to select and upload files in FASTA or plain text format.
+You can also download the results of your primer analysis using the "Download Results" button.

 ## 🚀 TODO
 Include more tabs for further sequence analysis other than just for primers.